 The Screenwriter 6.7 Alpha is compatible with MacOS 12 (Monterey), MacOS 11 (Big Sur), MacOS 10.15 (Catalina), and MacOS 10.14 (Mojave).

 NOTE: You must have a Mac Screenwriter 6.5 serial number to activate the Alpha test version.
 The v6.5 serial number begins with "MMSW-".
 If you do not have Screenwriter 6.5, you may purchase the program or upgrade from an earlier version at the following link:

 WHY HAS THIS UPDATE TAKEN SO LONG?

 First -- just because we've chosen to give away the upcoming new versions (free upgrades) to existing users of Screenwriter 6.5 and Dramatica Story Expert 5.3 may make it seem like our work on Catalina-compatible versions is a simple update, or "patch", but NO-- we've had to COMPLETELY REWRITE ALL of Screenwriter's & Dramatica Story Expert's UI (User Interface) in order to make it 64-bit and fully Retina enabled.

 Absolutely NOT.
-Screenwriter 6.7 Alpha runs perfectly fine on MacOS 11.x Big Sur.
-No adjustments were required.
-ALL OF OUR WORK was compatible with Big Sur.
+Screenwriter 6.7 Alpha runs perfectly fine on MacOS 12.x Monterey.
+No adjustments have been (so far) required.
+ALL OF OUR WORK for Catalina and Big Sur was compatible with Monterey.
 We have also built and run a native (ARM) Screenwriter 6.7 on the early developer version of a non-Intel "Apple Silicon" M1 Macs!

 Write Brothers, Inc.